e19166/module-ballerinax-openai-audio/README.md

 ```

 ### Step 4: Run the program
 Use the `bal run -- audio.mp3` command to compile and run the Ballerina program.
+Add the file path of `audio.mp3` to this command.

 ## Examples